 Tobacco: Founding Father?

 Aside from slavery, tobacco also had a dramatic impact on the forming of the future American states as Virginia’s early entry into tobacco cultivation made it into one of the wealthiest and therefore, most powerful states.
 It is no coincidence that four of the first five American presidents were from Virginia, and furthermore, it is no surprise that everyone in the so-called “Virginia Dynasty” grew tobacco, amongst other crops, on the land they owned.
 In a way, tobacco was the lubrication for the events of the American Revolution as it was one of the main crops that British/Future American colonists were trying to export overseas without the British government intervening.
-To put the events in the proper frame, the British government, as overlords of the American colonies, passed laws that said the British were the only buyers colonists were allowed to sell to.
+To put the events in the proper frame, the British government, as overlords of the American colonies, passed laws that said the British were the only buyers the colonists were allowed to sell to.
 British merchants would buy the New World’s high-demand cash crops at rock bottom prices from colonists and re-sell them to other European nations at drastically increased prices incensing colonists and creating a burgeoning smuggling industry.
 Ultimately, England’s crackdown on American smugglers led to the rallying cry of “No taxation without representation” and was a direct cause of the American Revolution.

-After decades of unfettered growth, the abolition of slavery put a damper on the tobacco industry as its years of free labor was coming to an end and they struggled to find impoverished workers who were willing to become sharecroppers or indentured servants, usually newly freed slaves.
-After a few years of stagnation, the true explosion in the tobacco business came in the form of a cigarette rolling machine invented by James Bonsack in 1881, which sent profits for tobacco producers skyrocketing and they would not come down to Earth until the 20th century.
+After decades of unfettered growth, the abolition of slavery put a damper on the tobacco industry as its years of free labor was coming to an end, and they struggled to find impoverished workers who were willing to become sharecroppers or indentured servants, usually newly freed slaves.
+After a few years of stagnation, the real explosion in the tobacco business came in the form of a cigarette the rolling machine invented by James Bonsack in 1881, which sent profits for tobacco producers skyrocketing and they would not come down to Earth until the 20th century.

 Interestingly enough, Nazi Germany was the first modern state to condemn tobacco usage on health grounds, and they spent a great deal researching its health effects.
 Still, their rhetoric was very racist and anti-Semitic, making their findings much less credible.
-Nonetheless, British scientists began to ramp up their research into the health effects of tobacco consumption in the 1940s and as they discovered the significant and detrimental affect smoking cigarettes has on the body, more studies around the world were conducted.
+Nonetheless, British scientists began to ramp up their research into the health effects of tobacco consumption in the 1940s.
+As they discovered the significant and detrimental affect smoking cigarettes has on the body, more studies around the world were conducted.
 In 1954, the UK government announced that lung cancer and smoking were linked and the end of tobacco’s unchecked reign was in sight.
-By 1964, the United States had also confirmed that lung cancer and smoking tobacco were strongly connected, and while tobacco usage still remained strong, public opinion regarding cigarettes and tobacco were souring quickly.
+By 1964, the United States had also confirmed that lung cancer and smoking tobacco were firmly connected, and while tobacco usage remained strong, public opinion regarding cigarettes and tobacco were souring quickly.
 The United States government increased tobacco taxes, demanded health warnings be placed on packaging, and following the discovery that tobacco companies were putting chemical additives into their products, the government demanded a full list of the additives in 1994.

 The Science Behind Tobacco Addiction

-As was revealed by the science section, cigarettes and other processed tobacco products are extremely addictive and quitting them is an enormous challenge for those addicted.
+As was revealed in the science section, cigarettes and other processed tobacco products are extremely addictive and quitting them is an enormous challenge for those addicted.
 A study conducted by the CDC in 2002 found that 68.8% of all smokers wished they could quit smoking and that 42.7% of all smokers had tried to quit for at least a day in the last year.
 Despite their willingness to quit and their attempts, the respondents were all still smokers making one wonder if there is any way to truly help smokers quit.
 According to the Cancer Society, only 4 to 7 percent of smokers who try to quit actually do, but the success rates increase slightly with the addition of patches or medications.
 Surprisingly enough, a second government study found that inpatient nicotine addiction programs with an emphasis on telephone follow-ups reached a success rate of 41.5%.
 The constant supervision along with a strong support structure after a patient’s release seems to do wonders and as it stands, it seems to be the most effective way for the 68.8% percent of smokers who want to quit to actually achieve their goal.